 You may need urgent medical attention.

-If you take too many Remeron SolTab tablets, you may feel drowsy, dizzy, confused, agitated, have increased heart rate or
+If you take too many Remeron SolTab tablets, you may feel drowsy, dizzy, confused, and agitated.

 While you are taking Remeron SolTab